Will Connolly on how he egged Fraser Anning and what happened next

 An egg made Will Connolly world famous.
-He gives his first print interview to Greg Bruce
+He gives his first indepth interview to Greg Bruce

 Countdown to an egging